rstolpe/Stolpe-Webpage/Documentation/NightlyReleaseNotes.md

-﻿# Last updated 2022-07-05
+﻿# Last updated 2022-07-06

 # Generally
 - Moved the Documentation folder to separate repo called Franky-Webpage so I don't need to update the main branch every time I need to change documentation for the webpage

 # Environment
-- I have migrated it to work with PowerShell Universal 3.0.6
+- I have migrated it to work with PowerShell Universal 3.1.0
 - Updated PowerShell to 7.2.5
 - Updated ImportExcel to 7.6.0
 - Updated the code to work with PowerShell 7 as Franky now goes native PowerShell 7.

 # Configuration files
 - Added missing configuration .ps1 files under .universal folder
-- Formated the .ps1 files after PSU 3.x standard
+- Formatted the .ps1 files after PSU 3.x standard
 - Dashboard.ps1 has changed it so it don't re-write the hole $pages and instead following standard
 - Moved ActivateLoadBalancing bool from dashboard to variables.ps1